Preserving fertility in young people with cancer

 All patients at moderate-to-high-risk of gonadotoxicity should be referred for fertility preservation, the document states.

-Patients in Victoria can access public fertility care through The Royal Women’s Hospital, which also operates two national referral, transport, and cryopreservation initiatives.
+Patients in Victoria can access public fertility care through The Royal Women’s Hospital, which also operates two national ovarian and testicular transport and cryopreservation initiatives (In Time and NOTTCS).
 Send referrals to RSU.FPS@thewomens.org.au.

 More information